nonforgettable/ipa-archive/README.md

 # ipa-archive
 A iOS App Dumps (IPA) archive.
 Nothing special.
 None is owned by me.
 All files are tested.
 Please report outdated files.
+Some files are heavily compressed down in size so some files may be corrupted/zip-bombified.
+Please report that in the Issues tab.

 # Types of apps